Biosphere (film): Plot

-Billy is distraught over the changes to his body, and Ray is excited to study what is happening.
-Ray begins feeling uncomfortable around Billy after he becomes aroused when he touches Billy's breast.
+Billy is distraught over the changes to his body, whilst Ray is excited to study what is happening.
+Meanwhile, the two notice the green light grows bigger each day.
+Ray begins feeling uncomfortable around Billy after he becomes aroused when he accidentally touches Billy's breast.
 After the fish begin breeding, Billy reveals to Ray that he has begun to menstruate, and suggests that they try to have a child together.
-Ray rejects Billy, and refuses to speak to him.
+Ray rejects Billy, and refuses to speak to him, even moving his bed from their shared room and putting up a sheet to avoid looking at each other.
 Ray admits to Billy that he is hesitant to procreate because he was raised with homophobic values, despite his efforts to be more progressive.
+He also shares his fear that if Billy's body can't handle the pregnancy, he will lose him.
 Ray and Billy decide to have sex to try and impregnate Billy, initially with a sheet over Billy's body, which Ray eventually pulls off, and the two kiss.
 Billy becomes pregnant, and the two become much closer.

 A big storm hits the dome and breaks the windows, forcing Ray and Billy to break apart the fishpond to patch the broken panes.
-The next morning, the two are amazed to see some aurora borealis, indicating the sky is becoming less cloudy.
-Ray is distraught, as their supply of food is ending with the dead fish.
-Billy, using a story from Ray's eighth birthday, tells Ray to keep hope.
+The next morning, the two are amazed to see the green light has become some aurora borealis, indicating the sky is becoming less cloudy and Billy discovers that the storm could mean Earth's atmosphere is returning.
+He also wonders about the possibility of other survivors in their own bunkers.
+However, Ray remains distraught, as their supply of food is ending with the dead fish.
+Seeing Ray's anxiety and hopelessness, a reversal of the two's emotional states at the beginning of the film, the optimistic Billy uses a pad of paper and draws a bowling ball, just as the magician at Ray's birthday party did.
+The screen goes black as a thud is heard.